longturn/freeciv21/docs/Manuals/Server/options.rst

   :strong:`Description`: Give caught units a homecity.
 If unset, caught units will have no homecity and will be subject to the ``killunhomed`` option.

+``homeless_gold_upkeep``
+  :strong:`Default Value`: disabled

+  :strong:`Description`: Homeless unit upkeep is paid from the national treasury.
+If ``gold_upkeep_style`` is ``City``, then only homeless upkeep is paid for by the nation while homed units are paid for by the city, and only homeless units can be disbanded if this puts treasury below zero.
+For ``Mixed`` and ``Nation``, the homeless upkeep cost is included with all other unit upkeep and any units including homeless can be randomly selected to be disbanded if this causes the treasury to drop below zero.

 ``huts``
   :strong:`Default Value (Min, Max)`: 15 (0, 500)